rstojnic/lazydata/README.md

 - Keeps your git repository clean with just code, while enabling seamless access to any number of linked data files
 - Data consistency assured using file hashes and automatic versioning
-- Choose your own remote storage backend: AWS S3 or directory over SSH
+- Choose your own remote storage backend: AWS S3 or (coming soon:) directory over SSH

 `lazydata` is primarily designed for machine learning and data science project.